valotrading/zeromq-scala-binding/README.md

 ## Installation

 Scala binding for ZeroMQ is made available through a Maven repository.
-If you're using SBT, ament your `build.sbt` with:
+If you are using SBT, amend your `build.sbt` or Build.scala with:

 ````
 resolvers += "Sonatype (releases)" at "https://oss.sonatype.org/content/repositories/releases/"

-libraryDependencies += "org.zeromq" %% "zeromq-scala-binding" % "0.0.6"
+libraryDependencies += "org.zeromq" %% "zeromq-scala-binding" % "1.0.0-SNAPSHOT"
 ````